Xilinx/Vitis_Libraries/vision/README.md

   * Vitis GUI projects on RHEL83 and CEntOS82 may fail because of a lib conflict in the LD_LIBRARY_PATH setting.
 User needs to remove ${env_var:LD_LIBRARY_PATH} from the project environment settings for the function to build successfully.
-  * SVM L2 function fails emulation with 2021.2 Vitis.
+  * SVM L2 PL function fails emulation with 2021.2 Vitis.
-  * rgbir2bayer, isppipeline_rgbir functions are not supported on 2021.2 Vitis.
 Please use 2021.1
+    Vitis for this function.
+  * rgbir2bayer, isppipeline_rgbir PL functions are not supported on 2021.2 Vitis.
+Please use 2021.1
     Vitis for these 2 functions.
+  * Hardware emulation in AIE testcases may throw segmentation fault at the end, although completing the functional test successfully.